Yuuki-Discord/commandrb/README.md

 # [Discontinued] Commandrb
 Commandrb has been adandoned in favour of making Yuuki-Bot's command system from scratch and specifically designed and integrated with the rest of the Yuuki-Bot codebase.
-This change was made to allow easy customisation of Yuuki's commands without the need to support
+This change was made to allow easy customisation of Yuuki's commands without the need to support a whole seperate Ruby gem and all its many use-cases.

 OLD README: